- Off Armageddon Reef

 The Corisandians plus Merlin flee on horseback.
 But the word is out for Delferahkan troops to capture them.
 Merlin takes the spare horses and acts as a decoy.

 But one Delferahkan colonel suspects a diversion, and sends a detachment of men to wait at the river.
 The ambush would have been successful, except that Aplyn-Ahrmahk and his men had previously arrived and are in hiding, and ambush the Delferahkans in turn.
-So Coris, Irys and Daivyn escape and are taken down river in the boats, to Destiny, to be delivered to Tellesberg.
+So Coris, Irys and Daivyn and their guards escape and are taken down river in the boats, to Destiny, to be delivered to Tellesberg.

 Siddarmark is in a state of civil war.
 Old Province, which contains the capital, is retained by the Lord Protector.
 Some of the provinces are held by Temple Loyalists, some by forces loyal to the Lord Protector, some are in dispute.
 The harvest was lost due to the fighting, and winter is coming.
 Outside the capital, the Charisian communities are effectively wiped out.
 Reformist churches have been burned.